Chandeep01/Operating_permits_chandeep/README.md

 Key tasks:
 - Removal of duplicate rows (multiple entries for the same permit).
-- Conversion of categorical fields (e.g., permit status) to numerical values for analysis.
+- Convert categorical fields (e.g., permit status) to numerical values for analysis.
-- Standardization of addresses and date formats for easier aggregation and analysis.

 ![Data Cleaning](https://github.com/Chandeep01/Operating_permits_chandeep/blob/main/Data%20Cleaning.png)

 ---

 ### 3: Data Ingestion, Storage, Pipeline Design, Cleaning, Pipeline Implementation

-- **Pipeline Design:** We designed a pipeline to import the Excel file, clean the data, and structure it for analysis.
-- **Data Cleaning:** The dataset was cleaned to remove duplicates, standardize entries, and ensure consistent formatting.
-- **Schema Changes:** Address and date columns were formatted for consistency.
+AWS Glue ETL Job: Proptax-ETL-job
+Imported 2023 and 2024 datasets from the raw S3 folder.
+Adjusted schema, filtered out irrelevant data, and removed null values.
+Applied join and aggregate functions to merge datasets, focusing on Zoning Classification.
+AWS Glue's ETL process cleaned and transformed the data:

-- **Final Data Storage:** The cleaned dataset was saved in a structured format for easy querying and visualization.
+The final cleaned dataset was saved in CSV format in the curated S3 folder.

+The ETL pipeline was executed with AWS Glue, and the processed data was stored in the curated S3 bucket folder.

 ![Data Pipeline Implementation](https://github.com/Chandeep01/Operating_permits_chandeep/blob/main/Data%20Pipeline%20Implementation.png)

 ---

 ### 4: Data Structuring
-**Tool Used:** SQL-based table queries for data structuring.
+**Tool Used:** AWS Athena.

 - Data was structured into SQL-based tables using Athena for easy querying and further analysis.